 Section 1-75(c)(2) of the IPA Act requires the IPA to reduce the amount of renewable energy resources to be procured for any particular year in order to keep the "estimated" net increase in charges to eligible retail customers below the statutory cap.
 For the 2013-2014 and 2014-15 delivery years, the ICC approved the curtailment based on March updated load forecasts of long-term renewables contracts to keep the cost of renewable energy resources below the statutory cap.
-Curtailment has been required of ComEd's contracts but not Ameren Illinois's.
-Ameren Illinois's and ComEd's load forecasts have now significantly increased based on the recent observation of a significant number of municipalities suspending their municipal
+Curtailment has been required of ComEd's contracts

-181See prior footnote re: load migration.
+193See prior footnote re: load migration.